 The first three levels are based on OSA's history.
 OSA's dues level started at \$2 per year in 1970, but the City's current fee for "checkoff" would now absorb such an amount entirely.
 By the mid-70's, OSA's voluntary dues were \$39 annually.
 Later, there was a dollar increase biweekly (\$65/year) and, later yet, by the late 1980s, the dues had risen to \$97.50 annually.
 We went to 7/10ths of 1% of salary after achieving union status.

-Committee Member level, all members get a choice of a paper clip holder, an erasable OSA note board with magnet backing, an OSA mug, or six OSA pens.
+As is traditional, there are premiums.
+At the Committee Member level, all members get a choice of a paper clip holder, an erasable OSA note board with magnet backing, an OSA mug, or six OSA pens.